-On this day in 1876, Thomas Gainsborough’s painting, Duchess of Devonshire, causes a stir when it goes up for auction at Christie's in London.
+On May 6, 1876, Thomas Gainsborough’s painting, Duchess of Devonshire, causes a stir when it goes up for auction at Christie's in London.
 It sells to a London art dealer, William Agnew, for $51,540, the highest price ever paid for a painting at auction.

 Two days later, Agnew displays the painting at his gallery—and it is stolen by Adam Worth.